-We house a print collection of over 13,600 items consisting of books, journals, newspapers, and other publications.
-Our wide range of electronic resources include 38,000+ e-journals, 170,000+ e-books and 369,000+ company reports and data.
-You can also access country reports, thesis and dissertations, conference proceedings, videos, and other electronic resources.
-The electronic resources are accessible on and off-campus 24/7.
+We house a print collection consisting of books, journals, newspapers, and other publications.
+Our wide range of electronic resources includes 40,000+ e-journals, 200,000+ e-books, and over 3,200,000 intelligence reports and analyses.
+You can also access country reports, thesis and dissertations, conference proceedings, videos, and many more electronic resources.
+The electronic resources are accessible on and off-campus 24/7

-We encourage students to use the physical and digital resources available at LRC for independent learning, research needs and personal improvement.
+We encourage students to use the physical and digital resources available at LRC for independent learning, research needs, and personal improvement.
 We use the Library of Congress Classification System - currently one of the most widely used library classification systems in the world.
-Equipped with computers and Wi-Fi, the LRC organizes regular information literacy sessions.
+Located on the first floor of The Hub building and equipped with computers and Wi-Fi.
+The LRC organizes regular information literacy, workshops, and training for all university students and faculty.